The Semware Editor

 - Added the check that comment colours must differ from other editing colours.

-A minor update to SemWare's standard Potpourr macro that implements TSE's Potpourri menu.
+This tool is a minor update to SemWare's standard Potpourr macro that implements TSE's Potpourri menu.

 This is a TSE extension that enhances TSE's end of line type handling when editing non-Windows files with TSE.